 Heavy Duty Contractor Bags to the Rescue

 If you would be privy to Herb’s file closets and cabinets, you would appreciate the devotion that he put into each client.
 Neat file holders hold papers that today have no meaning whatsoever.
-A clever way to get rid of these old archives would be to call in a professional shredding company and have your files chopped up and disposed of in neat heavy duty contractor bags.
+A clever way to get rid of these old archives would be to call in a professional waste management cleaning company and have your files chopped up and disposed of in neat heavy duty contractor bags.
 However, Herb is determined to clean and empty his office by himself and he is looking for the best bags to use to dispose of the dead documents that have no meaning presently.
 Many documents must be shredded because of the threat of theft and exposure of certain vital information of clients.
 However, other incredibly old files that should have been disposed of years ago can be thrown into heavy duty trash bags.
 It is akin to your grandmother’s attic which has items that should have been trashed fifty years ago.

 The first thing that this accountant must be certain of is the strength of the contractor bags he purchases.
 There is a fine balance between filling the bag with enough garbage to get the full money’s worth out of it and overloading it.
 With a good heavy-duty contractor trash bag he will not have to worry about it ripping, he would only have to be concerned if he will be able to carry out the bags from his office, down the steps and into the garbage bin.